 Also, the marriage must be the real thing, not just a sham to get a green card.

 Within the application process, you'll have to prove all of the above things.
-Legal marriage is usually the easiest to prove, by simply providing a copy of your marriage certificate -- though people who get married outside the United States sometimes have a little trouble, because USCIS usually demands that the certificate come from a government office, rather than a church, a ship's captain, or some other nongovernmental place.
+Legal marriage is usually the easiest to prove, by simply providing a copy of your marriage certificate—though people who get married outside the U.S. sometimes have a little trouble, because U.S. Citizenship and Immigration Services (USCIS) usually demands that the certificate come from a government office, rather than a church, a ship's captain, or some other nongovernmental place.

 To show that the marriage is the real thing, you'll have to provide copies of documents such as joint bank statements, children's birth certificates, photos of the wedding and afterwards, love letters, and more.

-To qualify for any type of visa, every immigrant must show that he or she is not "inadmissible" (for instance, has a long criminal record or a communicable disease like tuberculosis).
-For more about this topic, see Nolo's article When the U.S. Can Keep You Out.
+To qualify for any type of visa or a green card, every immigrant must show that he or she is "admissible" (for instance, does not have a long criminal record or a communicable disease like tuberculosis).
+For more about this topic, see When the U.S. Can Keep You Out.

 Overview of Application Process